peteradye/project-Ellen_Bennett/README.md

    The aim of this project is to estimate Pi using a variety of techniques with the ultimate goal of finding an optimal method.
 In total, nine different methods were trialed, eight of which involved Monte Carlo Simulation.
 Four of these methods were simulated using **Wolfram Mathematica 13.0**, while the rest were performed in **R**.

    One such method is demonstrated visually below.
 By dropping many random points on the square and counting the proportion landing inside the quarter circle, one can esimate Pi by multiplying this proportion by four.
 This is because the true proportion of the total area this region covers is Pi/4.

+   This README file will detail how to run code to reproduce each of these simulation techniques.
+First install annd download relevant softwares and scripts via "Installation Instructions" before reading the "Running Code" section.

    <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/gif_of_quadrant_method.gif" width="300" height="275"/>